cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/recommended_implementation.rst.txt

 - **Simplified Integration**: Abstracts away complex HTTP requests and API interactions
 - **Synchronization**: Automatically syncs pipeline configuration and address lineage with Watcher
 - **Watermark Management**: Automatically manages watermarks for each pipeline execution
-- **Execution Tracking**: Automatically tracks pipeline execution and updates the pipeline execution with the ETLResults
+- **Execution Tracking**: Automatically tracks pipeline execution and updates the pipeline execution with the ETLResult
 - **Hierarchical Execution Tracking**: Provides access to the ``watcher_context`` for hierarchical execution tracking

 This implementation provides a clean, maintainable way to integrate your ETL processes with